-Courses include machine tools, industrial materials and processes, statistical process control, and hydraulics.
-Upon graduation, you will have the valuable skills for a wide variety of positions within manufacturing companies.
+Courses in machine tools, industrial materials and processes, statistical process control, and hydraulics and pneumatics prepare graduates with valuable skills for a wide variety of positions within manufacturing companies.
 Graduates are skilled in CAD drafting, 3-D modeling, machining principles, industrial materials and processes, and analytical design techniques.

-Technical courses incorporate the computer as an integral engineering tool, and involve “hands-on” practical lab activities appropriate to the types of functions performed by graduates in the industrial environment.
-You will also have several opportunities to tour regional companies to see firsthand the type of skills required and equipment used in industry.
+Technical courses incorporate the computer as an integral engineering tool and involve hands-on practical lab activities appropriate to the types of functions performed by graduates in the industrial environment.
+Students also have several opportunities to tour regional companies to see firsthand the type of skills required and equipment used in industry.

-Graduates have found placement to be good in our local service area; however, with opportunities increasing exponentially in the larger urban areas such as Columbus.
+Graduates have found placement to be good in our local service area; however, opportunities are exponentially increasing in larger urban areas such as Columbus.
 Graduates have been placed with engineering firms, utility companies, and in the public sector, but the majority of graduates obtain positions within the manufacturing industry.
 Careers in product, tool, machine, and facilities design are prevalent.
 Positions such as manufacturing technician and process technician are also common.
-With multiple courses meeting Ohio TAGs (Transfer Assurance Guides), graduates find excellent transfer in state to a 4-year bachelor program in Mechanical Engineering Technology as well.
+With multiple courses meeting Ohio TAGs (Transfer Assurance Guides), graduates find excellent in-state transfer to four-year bachelor program in Mechanical Engineering Technology as well.

 Major: Mechanical Engineering Technology